SpenceKonde/DxCore/README.md

 There is now support for an Optiboot derived bootloader!
 See the Bootloader section below for more information.
 The bootloader, of course, requires a UPDI programmer to install.

 ## Lots of errata
 The silicon errata list in the initial versions of these parts is... longer than you may be used to if you were accustomed to the classic AVRs.
 On the other hand, if you've been working with the tinyAVR 0/1-series, many of these errata may be old friends of yours by now.
-A good number (really, I should say, a "bad number") of those issues appear to have sailed through the new chip design process without a remedy - and recently as late 2020, new silicon bugs that they were apparently unaware of prior to their being reported on the DA-series peripherals - See [errata and extras](megaavr/extras/errata_and_extras.md) for more information.
+A good number (really, I should say, a "bad number") of those issues appear to have sailed through the new chip design process without a remedy - and recently as late 2020, new silicon bugshave been appearing in the tinyAVR 0/1 errata and DA/DB errata, presumably issues that they were unaware of prior to their being discovered on the DA-series peripherals - See [errata and extras](megaavr/extras/errata_and_extras.md) for more information.
 There were also a number of features that were pulled from the documentation at the last minute (in some cases, they were left in the io header files for a while).
 Presumably these did not meet quality/reliability requirements.
-Where we are aware of these, we have mentioned them there as well - the most exciting one, of course, is that the internal oscillator has a 32 MHz setting (and it seems to work fine in my tests; 32 MHz is also a great speed because of it's exactly twice what one of the most common speeds is. to).
-The other big winners are
+Where we are aware of these, we have mentioned them there as well - the most exciting one, of course, is that the internal oscillator has a 32 MHz setting (and it seems to work fine in my tests; 32 MHz is also a great speed because of it's exactly twice what one of the most common speeds is).
+The PLL can also go to 4x multiplier (and appears to work there, to my great amazement, even at 32 MHz system clock.
+Crazy stuff...)

 ## Quick Peripheral by Peripheral comparison
 [Compared to tinyAVR 0/1-series and/or mega 0-series](megaavr/extras/Comparison.md) - these were my thoughts as I first read through the AVR128DA datasheet; it is not an in-depth guide to the features of these parts, nor is it intended to be.